wienio03/my-nvim-config/README.md

 # my-nvim-config
 My neovim config in Lua.
-The makes nvim config is similar to VS Code.
-I don't plan on changing anything else soon.
+The nvim config provides full LSP support, debugging with a configurable UI, built-in compiler for each language and some useful snippets to make your code writing faster.
+The plugin manager is lazy.nvim.
+The config is inspired by various other configs i found on the site.
-To install it just clone the repo into your .config as nvim and run :so on the init.lua file, then :Lazy.
+To install it just clone the repo into your .config and name the folder "nvim".
+Then run :so on the init.lua file and follow it up with :Lazy.
+Restart your Neovim and you are good to go 🙂.
-Last change was switching from packer.nvim to lazy.nvim.